Atlas975/Notes/Cybersecurity/SecurityManagement/Security_management.md

 - Secondary impacts may also include outside effects like legal consequences to a response
 - Impacts may also fall into 4 types: ==Operational, Financial, Legal / Regulatory or Reputational==

+- The main cause of this is the organisational structure of